Meghakhatiwala/liftoff-assignments/P2-Project_Outline/README.md

 4. Thymeleaf templates

 ### What I'll Have to Learn
-How to maintain diffrent profile through user login
+1. How to maintain login and sign up
+2. Feature of uploding images of recipes

 ### Project Tracker
 https://trello.com/b/sM7e8dux/liftoff-project